 Varying heights in people are also catered to by the adjustable tiller.

-What we liked: We liked the weight capacity that is on par with bigger and heavier scooters.
+Why did it make our list?
+We liked the weight capacity that is on par with bigger and heavier scooters.
 Again, this mobility machine can be folded for storage and transport.
 In addition, for relatively long-distance trips, the drive range may impress some buyers.
 The need for a key may add to the security of the scooter.
 Furthermore, the remote control may be an asset for the scooter’s buyers.
 Finally, an adjustable tiller works with people of different sizes.

 If you’re bigger and taller than most other individuals, the BUZZAROUND EX 4-Wheel Heavy Duty Travel Scooter may be ideal.
 It has the extra weight capacity that will allow you to use it without fear of breakages.